zachmccabe/zachmccabe.github.io/index.md

 </svg>

-I'm interested in visual communication, and cross-cultural communication.
-You can use this website to explore some of my on-going projects.

 + Right now, I'm [Laughing Lost in Briars.]
 + Read [this FAQ] on why I'm giving away my [Beijing book] for free.